kmransom56/fortinet-virtual-lab/README.md

 ## Acknowledgments

-- Fortinet for their virtual appliance documentation
+- Fortinet for their API documentation
 - Cisco Meraki for their API documentation
 - EVE-NG for the network emulation platform

-## Support

-For support, please open an issue on the GitHub repository or contact the maintainers directly.